wkentdag/payload-plugin-algolia/README.md

 * `objectID`: format `${collection}:${id}` eg `pages:1`
 * `collection`: the collection slug

-You can modify the record (except for the `objectID`) by providing a custom `generateSearchAttributes` function:
+You can modify search attributes by providing a custom `generateSearchAttributes` function:

 ```ts
 import { type GenerateSearchAttributes } from 'plugin-payload-algolia'